BlockchainCommons/GordianCosigner-iOS/README.md

 To prepare an account for usage:

-1. **Gather Cosigners.** Create or import all cosigners who will be involved in the multisig account in the **Cosigners** tab.
+1. **Gather Cosigners.** Import all cosigners who will be involved in the multisig account in the **Cosigners** tab.
+   * To import a cosigner, select "Import" and paste in origin info, `crypto-account`, `crypto-hdkey`, `crypto-seed`, or BIP39 words, or else scan a QR code.
+      * _You will typically import public-key information for other signers, and you may import private-key information for your own signatures._
-   * To create a cosigner, select "Create".
+   * There is currently a "Create Cosigner" function available mainly for testing that allows you to create seeds on the device itself.
+To create a cosigner, select "Create".
 Afterward, be sure to record offline backups of your cosigner's QR codes and text, especially the seed info (if any).
-      * _This feature is primarily intended for testing and may be removed in a future version of **Gordian Cosigner**._
-   * To import a cosigner, select "Import" and paste in origin info, `crypto-account`, `crypto-hdkey`, `crypto-seed`, or BIP39 words, or else scan a QR code.
-2. **Form Account.** Create or import an account from the **Accounts** tab.
+2. **Form Account.** Import an account from the **Accounts** tab.
+   * To import an account, select "Import" and scan an "Account Map" (wallet backup QR) from Gordian Wallet, Fully Noded, or Specter.
-   * To create an account, select "Create", set a policy and then select which cosigners you would like to add to the account.
+   * There is currently a "Create Cosigner" function available mainly for testing that allows you to create new maps on the device itself.
+To create an account, select "Create", set a policy and then select which cosigners you would like to add to the account.
 Once a sufficient number of cosigners have been added to the account, it will automatically complete.
-   * To import an account, select "Import" and scan an "Account Map" (wallet backup QR) from Gordian Wallet, Fully Noded, or Specter.
 3. **Check Address.** Tap the detail button, then the **address explorer** button on the **Accounts** tab to see each address for the account; cross-check the first several "Receive" addresses with your other wallet software to ensure they match.

 ### Signing Multisigs